lardcheng/Zerious-Zoccer-Zone-Project/README.md

 # Zerious Zoccer Zone Project

+This was the final project in the SQL course I took a while ago.
+I worked together with a team to build a database, tables, and sample data.

 ## Introduction

 **SITUATION**

-This was the final project in my first SQL class I took.
 This project revolves around a soccer equipment store, named Zerious Zoccer Zone.
-The store business is rapidly growing, and hires our consulting team to create a centralized database in order to handle incoming information.
+The store's business is rapidly growing, and they have hired our consulting team to create a centralized database in order to meet the increasing demands.
 They have certain requirements regarding order placing, inventory tracking, and customer information records.

 **BRIEF**